All Episodes

 It's great to have you.

-You know, here's here are the raw numbers truth.
+You know, here's the raw numbers truth.

-In Mississippi, Conservatives won the primary.
+In Mississippi, conservatives won the primary.

-But again, that that can't be established, but wouldn't be surprised.
+Again, that can't be established, but wouldn't be surprised.

 And yet the Republican established running around crowing how they crushed the Tea Party.